Chocolate Brownie Tart

 - In the microwave, melt the chocolate chips and butter, stopping and stirring at 30-second increments till melted and smooth.
 Set aside to cool.

 - Preheat the oven to 350º.
-Grease and flour 9-inch tart pan with removable bottom (I used Baker's Joy spray).
+Grease and flour a 9-inch tart pan with a removable bottom (I used Baker's Joy spray).
 Set aside.